Transcend the traditional boundaries of science

 Chemistry/Sports and Exercise Sciences

-As a student on the Year in Europe programme, a module teaching the language of the host country is a compulsory Minor in both first and second year.
-In addition, we have a wide variety of Minor subjects available.
-Popular selections in recent years have included Psychology, Pharmacology, or Sports Sciences.
+We have a wide variety of Minor subjects available.
+Popular selections in recent years have included a modern language (French, German, Spanish, Mandarin), Psychology, Pharmacology, or Sports Sciences.
 You may also choose a module from one of the other Majors as a Minor subject.

 Why study this course